Jeannie Colvin, MFT

 How do I know if something was traumatic?

 Many people associate trauma with abuse, rape, or war.
 While those are certainly traumatic experiences, trauma isn’t limited to them.
-Any event that overwhelms your ability to cope—sending you into fight, flight, or freeze—can be traumatic.
+Any event that overwhelms your ability to cope which sends you into fight, flight, or freeze, can be traumatic.

 What’s traumatic for one person may not be for another, even within the same family.
 For example, one sibling might feel devastated by an event, while another is less affected.